 About the Adirondack Semester

-The Adirondack Park is the largest park in the contiguous states has been called one of the great experiments in large-scale conservation and regulated economic development.
-Our mission is to deliver a blend of traditional and experiential education where by students acquire “real world” skills and content knowledge to analyze complex problems related to environmental, social, and economic sustainability.
+The Adirondack Park is the largest park in the contiguous states and is referred to as a great experiment in conservation and regulated economic development.
+Our mission is to deliver a blend of traditional and experiential education sprung forth from the struggle in our Park to find balance and sustainability.
+Students residing in Saranac Lake, NY participate in an interdisciplinary curriculum geared towards cultivating practical skills for the professional world.
+Our curriculum employs components of experiential education, undergraduate research, collaborative assignments and projects, writing-intensive courses, learning communities, common intellectual experiences and community-based learning.
+Students’ acquire content knowledge to analyze complex problems related to environmental, social, and economic sustainability.

 Students accepted in this program will learn from Clarkson faculty, all of whom are distinguished scholars who have worked in the Adirondacks.
 Students will be in session with Adirondack Park leaders, policy makers, residents and business owners and learn from peers in mentored team projects.
 Focus is on the Adirondack Park’s social and natural sciences: its expansive wilderness, residents, governing agencies, economics, organizations and businesses that shape policies and commerce.